 ● 9a, Elizabeth (‘Betsy’ or ‘Bessie’) E. (1885-post 1912), born in June 1885 in Pill, Somerset.
 She married Fred Walker in June 1906 in Long Ashton Parish Church, Somerset, and they had six children.

 ● 10a, Edward George Comerford (1887-1915), born in September 1887 in Pill, Somerset.
 He was killed in action in World War I in 1915.
-On the outbreak of World War I, he enlisted in August 1914 Bristol into the 2nd Battalion Bedfordshire Regiment as Private 13491.
+On the outbreak of World War I, he enlisted in August 1914 in Bristol into the 2nd Battalion Bedfordshire Regiment as Private 13491.
 He arrived on the Western Front on September 1914, and was killed in action in Flanders on 25 September 1915, age 27.
 He has no known grave, and is named on the Loos Memorial, panel 41.
 He was a dairy worker before becoming a dock labourer.
-In 1908, he had married Laura Annie Porter, from Pill, a distant cousin, in June 1909 in Long Ashton, Somerset, and they had five children, a daughter and four sons:
+He had married Laura Annie Porter, from Pill, a distant cousin, in June 1909 in Long Ashton, Somerset, and they hwere the parents of five children, a daughter and four sons:

 ●● 1b, Doris Alice, born in 1909 in Pill St George, Somerset.